OTDA Home Resources for Working Families Tax Credits

 Child Tax Credits

-The Federal Child Tax Credit is a tax benefit offered by the federal government for taxpayers raising dependent children under the age of 17.
+The Federal Child Tax Credit and Additional Child Tax Credit are tax credits offered for taxpayers raising dependent children under the age of 17.
 New York’s Empire State Child Tax Credit is a refundable credit for full-year New York State residents with children who qualify for the Federal Child Tax Credit and are at least four years of age.

 Child and Dependent Care Tax Credits

-The Federal Child and Dependent Care Credit is a tax benefit offered by the federal government.
-New York State and New York City also offer a Child and Dependent Care Credit that helps more low-income families because, unlike the federal credit, it is refundable.
+The Federal Child and Dependent Care Credit is a tax credit offered by the federal government.
+There is also the New York State Child and Dependent Care Credit that helps more low-income families because, unlike the federal credit, it is refundable.

 New York State College Tuition Credit and College Tuition Itemized Deduction

-These benefits are available to full-year New York State residents who paid qualified college tuition expenses to an institution of higher education on their own behalf or on behalf of an eligible student.
+You are entitled to the New York State college tuition benefits if you were a full-year New York State resident who paid qualified college tuition expenses to an institution of higher education for yourself, spouse or dependent.

 Federal tax credits to help pay for higher education: the American Opportunity Credit (formerly the Hope Credit) and the Lifetime Learning Credit.

-Real Property Tax Credit for Homeowners and Renters
+Real Property Tax Credits for Homeowners and Renters

-New York offers a refundable property tax credit designed to assist low and moderate income taxpayers, particularly the elderly, to offset property tax costs by allowing a credit against their personal income tax liability for a portion of these costs.
+New York State offers a refundable property tax credits designed to assist low and moderate income taxpayers, particularly the elderly, to offset property tax costs.
+The credit is available to renters as well as homeowners and is refundable if it exceeds the taxpayer’s personal income tax liability.